VictorSuciu/Laptop-Info-Scraper/README.md

 ## Usage

+1. Run `Laptop_Status.py` by either:

-1. Open a terminal window, navigate to inside the folder containing `Laptop_Status.py`.
+    a.
+Opening a terminal window, navigating to inside the folder containing `Laptop_Status.py`, and entering the command: `python Laptop_Status.py` OR

-2. Enter `python Laptop_Status.py` into the terminal.
+    b.
+(Windows) Double clicking on `Laptop_Status.py`

+2. The program will begin running it's own Chrome instance.

+3. Enter your UW NetID Credentials.

-3. The program will begin running it's own Chrome instance and output laptop info to the terminal.
+4. The program will begin rapidly navigating Alma and will output laptop info to the terminal.